soniah/blog/content/posts/2010-09-28-password-caching-with-sshpass.md

 categories:
   - Other-Tech
 ---
-[sshpass][1] -- a tool for *non-interactively performing password authentication with SSH's so called &#8220;interactive keyboard password authentication&#8221;* -- useful for automation scripts where you are unable to use ssh keys.
+[sshpass][1] -- a tool for *non-interactively performing password authentication with SSH's so called "interactive keyboard password authentication"* -- useful for automation scripts where you are unable to use ssh keys.

 <!--more-->